Third Eye Blind: Ursa Major: 2005–2010

 The band toured in support of Ursa Major throughout 2009, but in early 2010, Fredianelli was fired from the band.
 Irish musician Kryz Reid replaced Fredianelli on guitar, while Third Eye Blind continued to tour in support the album in 2010, most notably co-headlining The Bamboozle Roadshow between May and June 2010.
-Both Jenkins and Hargreaves would continue to mention a Ursa Minor release, but the focus remained on touring, and the release would eventually be cancelled by Jenkins because of the involvement and subsequent departure of Fredianelli.
-Fredianelli would go on to sue Jenkins for over 8 million dollars based on many claims of breach of contract and missing writing credits and money and royalties owed from it.
-Many of the claims were rejected because of the Fredinelli's accusations not corroborating the actual contract he signed from Jenkins and Godtland.
+Both Jenkins and Hargreaves would continue to mention an Ursa Minor release, but the focus remained on touring, and the release would eventually be cancelled by Jenkins because of the involvement and subsequent departure of Fredianelli.
+Fredianelli would go on to sue Jenkins for over eight million dollars based on many claims of breach of contract and missing writing credits and money and royalties owed from it.
+Many of the claims were rejected because of Fredinelli's accusations contradicting the actual contract he signed from Jenkins and Godtland.
 Still, the claims of lost wages from touring were supported, awarding $448,000 to Fredianelli.